Easily use any BOM as a Gradle Version Catalog.

 within the parent BOM(s).
 For example, The spring boot dependencies BOM imports other BOMs

-) etc. By default, the generator will create entries for these just like any
+such as junit (junit-bom), jackson (jackson-bom) etc. By default, the generator will create entries for these just like any

 other dependency.